Mediterranean Style Chicken Recipe with Tomatoes and Honey

 Heat a heavy bottomed large pot over medium heat for 5 minutes.
 Add oil.
 Add the chicken pieces and cook until the chicken is golden brown.
 Remove chicken.
 Do this in two batches in order to get a good caramelizing on the chicken.

-Remove the browned chicken to a plate.
-Add to the pot the diced onion, garlic, salt, ginger, cinnamon, and cook for 5 minutes, until onions are softening.
+Add to the pot the diced onion, garlic, salt, ginger, cinnamon, and cook for 5 minutes over medium-high heat, until onions are softening.

 Add chopped tomatoes, and heat until the tomatoes are beginning to bubble.